Upgrade to BeeGFS 8

 -

 Run the following command to check the script for syntax errors before proceeding.
-No output indicates the script is syntactically correct.
+If no output appears, the script is syntactically correct.

 bash -n /usr/lib/ocf/resource.d/eseries/beegfs-monitor